 The letter grade system shall be used to assess the performance of the students as shown in Table-2 (Ref.
-The Rajshahi University Academic Ordinance (RUAO), 2013 for B. Sc in Engineering Curriculum in Colleges/Institutes Affiliated with RU, Article no. 14.1):
+The Rajshahi University Academic Ordinance, 2013 for B.Sc. in Engineering Curriculum of the Affiliated Colleges/Institutes, Article no. 14.1):